ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/s3-walkthrough.md

 So that's our app... except that `index.html` is not there.
 Where did that go?

 The file `index.html` is not there because ember-cli-deploy-s3 does not upload it by default.
-This may sound counterintuitive, but there's a reason for that.
+This may sound strange, but there's a reason for that.
 For now, let's just tell it to upload that file too.
 To do this, we can add the following setting to the configuration:

     var ENV = {
       // ...